-When stories of binge-drinking teenagers hit the headlines, most of us tut and shake our heads.
-But according to the latest statistics, it isn’t just alcopop-guzzling youths who are putting their health at risk through excess drinking.
+When stories of binge-drinking teenagers hit the headlines, most of us tut and shake our heads, but it isn’t just the younger generation that consumes too much on occasion.

 Drinking away our health